WeAreNewt/NonFungibleTime/README.md

 |   13    | string  |                           Category label, defines the type of service being tokenized.                            |

 </details>

+### SvgGenerator

-The [SvgGenerator.sol](https://github.com/WeAreNewt/NonFungibleTime/blob/main/packages/contracts/contracts/SvgGenerator.sol) generates and stores the on-chain svg for each NFT, which is updated once an NFT is redeemed
+The [SvgGenerator.sol](https://github.com/WeAreNewt/NonFungibleTime/blob/main/packages/contracts/contracts/svg-generators) generates and stores the on-chain svg for each NFT, which is updated once an NFT is redeemed

 To generate contract abis and typechain artifacts: